Reducing work related injuries with the Talogy manufacturing solution

 Hiring employees who are likely to work safely and assimilating them into a culture dedicated to high safety standards becomes more difficult when you are hiring contract or temporary employees who tend to be more transitory.
 The higher levels of turnover typically associated with contract employees makes fostering a stable, sustainable safety climate even more challenging, therein increasing the chance of injury.

-Talogy Modular System for Manufacturing (formerly known as SecureFit®) was developed as a short and affordable assessment for any entry-level job that has a physical component.
+The Talogy manufacturing solution (formerly known as SecureFit®) was developed as a short and affordable assessment for any entry-level job that has a physical component.
 The results are automatically generated in real time.
 Hiring managers receive a report that includes seven risk factor scores as well as a general recommendation classifying candidates into one of the following four categories: Not Recommended, Recommended with Reservation, Recommended, and Strongly Recommended.

-In this study, we administered Talogy Modular System for Manufacturing to approximately 2,500 candidates who were applying to contract production positions at a large, global manufacturing company.
+In this study, we administered our manufacturing solution to approximately 2,500 candidates who were applying to contract production positions at a large, global manufacturing company.
 To gain a clearer estimate of the true impact of the results of the assessment were not used for hiring decisions nor were they communicated to anyone in the organization.
 We then tracked workers’ compensation claims over the course of 12 months for those who were ultimately hired.

-To evaluate the effectiveness of using Talogy Modular System for Manufacturing to reduce safety incidents, we monitored 1,932 individuals who were hired in one of two large manufacturing facilities for 12 months.
+To evaluate the effectiveness of using our manufacturing solution to reduce safety incidents, we monitored 1,932 individuals who were hired in one of two large manufacturing facilities for 12 months.
 Workers’ compensation claims including the type of injury, the number of days lost, and the amount paid in the claim were tracked.

-Talogy Modular System for Manufacturing provides information on a candidate’s performance in seven primary Risk Factors, rated on a 10-point scale, as well as an overall recommendation on a 4-point scale.
+The Talogy manufacturing solution provides information on a candidate’s performance in seven primary Risk Factors, rated on a 10-point scale, as well as an overall recommendation on a 4-point scale.
 One of the Risk Factors is called Safety Risk.
 This factor focuses on the likelihood that an individual will act in a manner that will increase the risk of injury for themselves or others.